Ren0k/Project-Atmospheric-Drag/README.md

 Lets look at our example.
 The front (YP) side of the Mk1 tank is occupied by the back (YN) side of the Mk0 tank:
 Mk1 YP = A: 1.213 Cd: 0.9716
 Mk0 YN = A: 0.3033 Cd: 0.9425

+The area of the occupied node changes by subtracting the area of the attached node, lets do this.
+Mk1 YPA = Mk1 YPA - Mk0 YNA = 1.213-0.3033 = 0.9097
+Mk0 YNA = Mk0 YNA - Mk1 YPA = 0.3033-1.213 = 0 (Cannot be negative)

+The Cd values also change, they follow this transformation:
+> (rootCdValue x rootAValue)-attachedAValue)/newRootAValue